 1. Website contact forms

 Contact forms might sound like the best place to get in touch with someone or find their contact information, but unless you’re dealing with individual bloggers, or really tiny companies, you won’t have much luck finding your target.

 You can, however, use the contact form to send a query about the best person to contact in the organization (use the cold emails templates and cold email warm up tools from my last post).
-Just don’t expect 100% results from it.
+But don’t expect 100% results from it.